getoptimum/mump2p-cli/docs/guide.md

 1. **Topic Names:** Choose descriptive and unique topic names to avoid message conflicts
 2. **Message Size:** Be aware of your maximum message size limit when publishing files
 3. **Token Refresh:** For long-running operations, refresh your token before it expires
-4. **Topic Management:** Use `./mump2p list-topics` to check your active topics and avoid duplicate subscriptions
+4. **Topic Management:** Use `./mump2p list-topics` to check your active topics and avoid duplicate topic subscriptions
 5. **Persistent Subscriptions:** Use the --persist option when you need a record of messages
 6. **Webhook Reliability:** Increase the queue size for high-volume topics to prevent message drops
 7. **gRPC Performance:** Use `--grpc` flag for high-throughput scenarios and better performance